minghanz/occupancy_networks/README.md

 python setup.py build_ext --inplace
 ```

+It should be using gcc compiler, otherwise errors may occur.
+In that case, use `CXX=gcc python setup.py build_ext --inplace`.

 To compile the dmc extension, you have to have a cuda enabled device set up.
 If you experience any errors, you can simply comment out the `dmc_*` dependencies in `setup.py`.
 You should then also comment out the `dmc` imports in `im2mesh/config.py`.